turtelneck/turtelneck.github.io/README.md

 # turtelneck.github.io
-A basic webpage built from scratch.
+This is a basic webpage built from scratch making use of HTML, CSS, and Javascript.

+I hope you, uh, like prequel memes...